rustdesk/doc.rustdesk.com/content/self-host/client-configuration/advanced-settings/_index.en.md

 ### verification-method

-What type of password can be used
+What type of password can be used, `temporary password` refers to the one-time random password.

 | Install required | Values | Default | Example |
 | :------: | :------: | :------: | :------: |